 “He’s not,” she lied, and gave her sister a withering look.

 Deedee paused with a chunk of garlic bread halfway to her mouth.
-She shrunk in her seat, ashamed to have given away their secret.
+She shrunk in her seat, rightfully ashamed of her loose tongue.

 Her apology was cut short by a large roar that drifted up from the basement, followed by the jarring sound of metal breaking.
 She froze, and Anita saw the panic in her eyes.
 The sounds of claws scraping on concrete followed, as if a large dog was padding across the basement floor.

 She dashed through the living room and leapt over the couch, then three quick steps brought her to the basement door.
 She slammed it shut and threw her weight against it.
 The door shook as something slammed into it from the other side, followed by a whine, then a growl.